huashenghuang/huang2.github.io/education.md

 ### February 2015

-Certificate of excellent contribution in Community Curation of Rice Genes in RiceWiki in 2014, Beijing, China.
+Certificate of excellent contribution in Community Curation of Rice Genes in <a href="http://wiki.ic4r.org/index.php/Main_Page" target="_blank">RiceWiki</a> in 2014, Beijing, China.

 ### August 2013